 Room keys are assigned to students upon checking into their room.
 Keys are not to be duplicated.
 Individuals are urged to exercise caution in safeguarding their keys.
-Residents must not hand over the keys to any person other than a member of Residence or Study Abroad Office staff.
+Residents must not hand over the keys to any person other than a member of Residential Services staff.
 Individuals who lose a key or return a key that is damaged are billed 50 Euros for a replacement.